zougari47/zougari47/README.md

 - 💻  Full stack developer
 - 📍  Based in Morocco
 - ✉️  You can reach me by [zougarii.ahmed@gmail.com](mailto:zougarii.ahmed@gmail.com)
-- 🔍 Interested in Qwik and Nest.js
+- 🔍 Interested in Rust and Linux

 ### Skills & tools